asoyewole/Customer-Billing-Data-Warehouse-Repository/README.md

 6. **Documentation:** Generated an Entity-Relationship Diagram (ERD) to visualize the database schema, enhancing understanding and documentation of the project's architectural design.

 **Conclusion:**
 This project successfully demonstrated the creation of a data warehouse using SQL query files executed via a Bash script.
 Through meticulous execution and verification processes, all tables were created and loaded accurately, ensuring the integrity and reliability of the data warehouse.
-Detailed logs documenting each step of the process are provided alongside this submission, facilitating transparency and reproducibility of results.
+Detailed logs documenting each step of the process are provided, facilitating transparency and reproducibility of results.